lucasmalara/internship/README.md

 ## EX7-RESTAPI-H2-BUSSES

 <p align="justify">
 This project was focused on simple <code>REST API</code> implementation.
-The project is built from following components:
+The project is built from the following components:
 </p>

 - Spring Configuration class